 AAUW Fund

-AAUW Fund, Sue, and Tobi
+AAUW Fund, Sue

-As you can see from the diagram above, supporting AAUW’s Mission can be done by contributing to the Greatest Needs Fund (preferred) or to the Education and Training Fund (4450), Economic Security Fund (4449). the Leadership Fund (4452), or to sub-funds within 4450, 4449 (i.e., Legal Advocacy Fund #3999)
+As you can see from the diagram above, supporting AAUW’s Mission can be done by contributing to the Greatest Needs Fund (preferred) or to the Education and Training Fund (4450), Economic Security Fund (4449). the Leadership Fund (4452), or to sub-funds within 4450, 4449 (i.e., Legal Advocacy Fund #3999) or 4452.
+There are also other categories.

 At the present time, AAUW is encouraging donors to donate to the AAUW Greatest Needs Fund #9110.